StagnantIce/piha-framework/README.md

 <h2> Fast start </h2>

 1) Clone to directory mysite/piha like install path.
+2) Run sudo chown -R www-data:www-data mysite if need, because we need right to create assets directory.
-2) Run mysite/piha/demo.sh and open mysite like your site.
+3) Run mysite/piha/demo.sh and open mysite like your site.

 <h2> Features </h2>
 1) Own fast and simple ORM and SQL builder.
 With many features.